-Must be made in USA
+Must be made in the USA

-To meet this bourbon boom, Louisville Kentucky, the epicenter of bourbon, has an incredible list of ways you can experience Kentucky bourbon as a tourist.
+To meet this bourbon boom, Louisville Kentucky, the epicenter of bourbon has an incredible list of ways you can experience Kentucky bourbon as a tourist.
 However, when I looked at the offering of bourbon experiences, not one tour took you through the entire process.
-I went to Louisville with 4 other bourbon-drinking friends and we put together our own complete barrel to bar experience utilizing a number of different companies and distilleries.
+I went to Louisville with 4 other bourbon-drinking friends and we put together our own complete barrel-to-bar experience utilizing a number of different companies and distilleries.

-If you want to have more than a typical ‘visit a distillery and do a tasting on the Bourbon Trail’, then here’s how you can do a complete Barrel to Bar experience in a short 2 day stay in Louisville Kentucky!
+If you want to have more than a typical ‘visit a distillery and do a tasting on the Bourbon Trail’, then here’s how you can do a complete Barrel to Bar experience in a short 2-day stay in Louisville Kentucky!

 My Barrel to Bar Kentucky Bourbon Experience

 It Starts With Barrels

 The first thing to know when you go to a cooperage is that barrels are raised, they aren’t built.
 Zoe, our guide hands us safety glasses, earplugs, a reflective vest, and checks to make sure we all have on close-toed shoes.
 These things are all required since we are walking around a live factory floor; something few people get to experience up close.
 Brown Foreman is the longest operating cooperage in the US and makes its own barrels for its lineup of brands.